Sendible insights Beyond Clicks and Likes: A Community Manager's Handbook

 They tend to be in charge of mapping out a social strategy for each active channel and monitoring the results of organic campaigns and ads.

 A community manager’s first and primary task is interacting with the community - be it through DMs, in blog comment sections, or in social media comments.
-And, on some days, when required, they share the insights they gather with the rest of the team and act based on their findings.

 Perhaps the biggest difference is that social media managers act and post as the brand, and community managers act and post as individuals.